 Throughout the process of program development, Fermentation Sciences faculties have developed industry collaborations with local vineyards, wineries, breweries, distilleries, and biotechnology businesses to provide students with a "real-world" classroom for practical experience.
 Students within the program will also have the opportunity to work in the ASU Enology Services Laboratory and develop their laboratory techniques while working with state of the art instrumentation.

 The Fermentation Sciences academic curriculum was designed to encourage all students to pursue a minor in a discipline of their particular interest: Biology, Chemistry, Marketing, or Entrepreneurship.
 Students are advised to declare a minor early in their tenure to increase academic diversity among students and provide a specialization for each graduate.
-This will also contribute to the competitiveness of ASU graduates entering the workforce.
-In addition, a concentration in Fermentation Sciences has been developed for students obtaining a degree through the Department of Chemistry at ASU.
+This will also contribute to the competitiveness of Appalachian graduates entering the workforce.
+In addition, a concentration in Fermentation Sciences has been developed for students obtaining a degree through the Department of Chemistry and Fermentation Sciences at Appalachian.